Warzone2100/reclamation/README.md

 ----------------------------
 Warzone 2100 Reclamation Mod
 ----------------------------
 This mod adds an entirely custom campaign to the game.
-The campaign can feasibly takes place within the Warzone 2100 universe, but has it's own self-contained story.
+The campaign can feasibly take place within the Warzone 2100 universe, but has its own self-contained story.

 ------------------
 Spoiler Warning!!!